 You can go to Lantau Island by bus or MTR and head to Tung Chung station.
 Here you will arrive straight at the Ngong Ping Cable cars.
 Make sure to check the weather and the official site because the cable cars can be cancelled especially during typhoon season.

 After lunch, you can take a bus to Tai O, a traditional fishing village.
 It’s a great sight to see traditional wooden houses standing on stilts above the water.
-It’s a popular tourist destination especially for photographers.
-All the houses are interconnected, forming a tightly knit local community.
-This is also a great place to have a great meal of fresh seafood and many local fare.
+It’s a popular tourist destination, especially for photographers.
+All the houses are interconnected, forming a tightly-knit local community.
+This is also a great place to have a great meal of fresh seafood and many local fares.

-A daytrip to Lantau Island seems short, but there will be a lot of walking and transferring.
+A day trip to Lantau Island seems short, but there will be a lot of walking and transferring.
 It’s also meant to be a slow day for you to observe and immerse yourself in the local culture.
-As your last day, after visiting the fishing village, head back to your hotel if you have enough time before heading back to the airport.
+On your last day, after visiting the fishing village, head back to your hotel if you have enough time before heading back to the airport.
 If not, you can head to the airport and drop off your luggage before you begin your tour of Lantau Island.